GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 ---
 layout: post
 title: Creating a personal knowledge base
-categories: [Emacs, Firefox, org-wiki, Scrapyard, elisp]
+categories: [Emacs, Firefox, org-mode, org-wiki, Scrapyard, elisp]
 ---

 Despite that there are gigabytes of writings on this topic, ranging